 The graphs below chart a correlation between reduced animal fat intake over the last century, substituting Partially Unsaturated Fatty Acids (PUFA) from “vegetable” seed oils, and spiking rates of modern diseases.

 What Does Modern Science Say About Saturated Fat and Heart Disease

-Take a look at this 2020 systematic review (gold standard of research) published in in the Journal of the American College of Cardiology.
+Take a look at this 2020 systematic review (the gold standard of research) published in the Journal of the American College of Cardiology.
 It was authored by more than a dozen international researchers from the world’s most respected medical schools.